There are many interesting facts that you may not know about Maritime Singapore.

 - Seaborne trade remains the most energy-efficient and environmentally-friendly mode of transporting cargo.
 Without it, half the world would starve and the other half would freeze.

-- The world’s biggest vessel, the Emma Maersk, arrived in Singapore on 1 October 2008, making its first maiden call to an Asian port.
+- One of the world's largest vessels, the Emma Maersk, arrived in Singapore on 1 October 2008, making its first maiden call to an Asian port.
 The vessel is able to carry 11,000 twenty-foot containers.
 If these containers were stacked end to end, they would reach a staggering total of 42 miles.

 - About a million visitors cruise into Singapore annually.